GLOBAL MARKETS-With big tech on holiday, world shares inch higher | Business

 GLOBAL MARKETS-With big tech on holiday, world shares inch higher

-World shares inched higher led by Europe on Monday, after last week's rout in U.S. technology stocks that saw $2.3 trillion in value wiped off in two days with investors taking note of lofty valuations when the global economy is still in a recession.
+World shares rose slightly led by Europe on Monday after last week's rout in U.S. tech stocks, though investors worried that any rally could be short-lived and valuations remained high against the backdrop of a global economy in recession.

-Market activity was likely to remain subdued for the rest of the day with the U.S. closed for the Labor Day holiday, though Nasdaq futures fell a further 1%.
-"This market rally may likely pause given stretched valuations," said Stephane Ekolo, an equity strategist at TFS Derivatives in London.
-"If earnings do not improve materially, investors might well need to buckle up and expect a correction."
+Market activity was subdued with the United States closed for the Labor Day holiday, though Nasdaq futures fell 0.4%.
+European bourses, which have fewer technology stocks compared with the United States, started the week in the black, driven by a 2% gain in Germany's DAX and London's FTSE 100.

-U.S.-heavy MSCI world shares index was up 0.3%.
-The index had hit a record high last week, driven by unprecedented central bank stimulus, but the rally fizzled out last week amid worries over heady valuations and a patchy economic recovery.
+U.S.-heavy MSCI world shares index was up 0.4%.
+The index had hit a record high last week, driven by unprecedented central bank stimulus, but the rally fizzled out on Thursday amid worries over heady valuations and a patchy economic recovery.
 "Our risk indices have begun to turn from their euphoria highs," Jefferies said, adding that it was switching its weighting on the MSCI All-World index to "tactically bearish" in the short term.

 "On the balance of probabilities, last week's correction has further room to go."
 In Asia, China's blue-chip index slipped 2.3% as the possible U.S. blacklisting of China's largest chip maker, Semiconductor Manufacturing International Corp (SMIC), hit tech firms across the board.